 Conclusion

-About myself and my creative journey
+About me and my creative path

 Since 2023, I have been a member of the Союз Русских Художников, and since 2024 — of the Eurasian Art Union.
 I have participated in numerous exhibitions in Russia (СРХ, ЕХС, Moscow Union of Artists, "Unique Russia," and others) and abroad (China, India, Egypt).